Undergraduate Law Programs Overview

 Associate's Degree in Paralegal Studies

-Associate in Arts or Associate of Science in Paralegal Studies degrees are available to undergraduates at 2-year institutions who are interested in working as legal assistants or paralegals.
+Associate in Arts or Associate of Science in Paralegal Studies degrees are available to undergraduates who are interested in working as legal assistants or paralegals.
 Students are provided with an understanding of the American legal system and how it works.
 They learn how to conduct legal research and write legal briefs under the direction of a licensed attorney, how to prepare legal documents and how to perform various administrative duties common to working in a law office.
 An internship is frequently required.
 Applicants to this program are required to hold at least a high school diploma or its equivalent.

 The paralegal studies curriculum is often tightly focused on topics related to the federal, state and local legal system.
 Students may be required to take the following: